NoMan2000/introToJavaScript/ChapterOne/ChapterOneNotes.md

 2. `NULL` means that a variable has been declared, but has not had any value assigned to it.  `var x;` would declare that x exists, but it would not give it any value.
 The value would be null.  `y;` would be undefined, since there is no `var` declaration before it.
 This will throw an error, so you have to check this by using the `typeof` language construct.  `typeof thing` will show `undefined`.
 3. A primitive type will not be strictly equal to a string created with a Constructor.
 Also, the typeof check will fail for a string created with a constructor.
 It is also unnecessarily verbose.
 For this reason, it is advised to avoid using the Constructor version of creating primitive types.

-## Strings

-- Strings are one of the most common primitive datatypes that JavaScript deals with.